smithlabcode/dnmtools/documentation/docs/hmr.md

 some other methylome if the model were not trained on that strange methylome.

-### Partially methylated regions (PMRs)
+**Partially methylated regions (PMRs)**

-The `hmr` program also has the option of directly identifying partially methylated regions (PMRs), not to be confused with [partially methylated domains](../pmd).
+The `hmr` command also has the option of directly identifying partially methylated regions (PMRs), not to be confused with [partially methylated domains](../pmd).
 These are contiguous intervals where the methylation level at individual sites is close to 0.5.
 This should also not be confused with regions that have allele-specific methylation (ASM) or regions with alternating high and low methylation levels at nearby sites.
 Regions with ASM are almost always among the PMRs, but most PMRs are not regions of ASM.
-The hmr program is run with the same input but a different optional argument to find PMRs:
+The hmr command is run with the same input but a different optional argument to find PMRs:
 ```console
 $ dnmtools hmr -partial -o output.pmr input.meth